bastibe/transplant/README.md

 All messages are JSON-encoded objects.
 There are five messages types used by Python:

-* `eval` evaluates a string.
+* `eval` evaluates a string and returns the result.
 * `put` and `get` set and retrieve a global variable.
-* `call` calls a Matlab function with some function arguments.
+* `call` calls a Matlab function with some function arguments and returns the result.
 * `die` tells Matlab to shut down.

 Matlab can then respond with one of three message types:

 * `ack` for successful execution.
-* `value` for a return value.
+* `value` for return values.
 * `error` if there was an error during execution.

 In addition to the regular JSON data types, _transplant_ uses a specially formatted JSON array for transmitting numerical matrices as binary data.
 A numerical 2x2 32-bit integer matrix containing `[[1, 2], [3, 4]]` would be encoded as `["__matrix__", "int32", [2, 2], "AQAAAAIAAAADAAAABAAAA==\n"]`, where `"int32"` is the data type, `[2, 2]` is the matrix shape and the long string is the base64-encoded matrix content.
 This allows for efficient data exchange and prevents rounding errors due to JSON serialization.

-The maximum size of matrices that can be transmitted is limited by the Java heap space.
-Increase your heap space if you need to transmit matrices larger than about 64 Mb.
+Note that this project includes a JSON serializer/parser and a Base64 encoder/decoder in pure Matlab.

 TODO
 ----